“10 Things People Say to You When You’re Raising an Extreme Child”

 This one makes many who parent an extreme child see red.
 If you know me personally, you know that I am one to stand up and speak out for what I believe — even at the risk of seeming on the wrong side of crazy.
 However, the majority of people do not fully understand invisible disabilities.

-Parenting a child with ADHD, Autism Spectrum Disorder, ODD, Sensory Processing Disorder, a mood disorder, etc. looks much different than parenting a child whose disability shows itself physically as well.
+Parenting a child with ADHD, autism spectrum disorder, oppositional defiant disorder (ODD), sensory processing disorder, a mood disorder, etc. looks much different than parenting a child whose disability shows itself physically as well.
 So, first, breathe.
 Do your best calming strategy — you know, one of those that we teach our children to use.

 Say this: “Medicine and technology sure have changed the way people see the world.
 Every child is unique and requires a variety of parenting techniques.
 Parenting definitely doesn’t come with an instruction manual.
 We just hope we are doing most of it right.”

 Sometimes being able to remain civil and laugh off the ignorance of other people is best for everyone.
 Your child isn’t theirs.
 If they were blessed with kids who sit silently with a book or a favorite toy for hours at a time, God love them.
 But we were not.
 Smile and walk away before your opinion (generally delivered loudly and with hand gestures) gets you arrested.

 Besides, if I am being honest, I am sure I sat in a restaurant and listened to a screaming child before having had Briggs, and thought to myself, “I would hand that kid his own behind if I were his mom!”
 My judgment of those parents’ inabilities wasn’t based on knowledge of that individual child or on their ability to parent them.
 Sometimes that is just being human.